 Threats to external validity

-Lack of generalizability may result from different data generating mechanisms or source populations.
+Lack of generalizability may result from different data-generating mechanisms or source populations.
 For example, 7 studies cited in the guidelines utilized data from 1 specific hospital.
 Such data is only generalizable to the specific geographic area and the practices of physicians and staff at that hospital.
 Similarly, data generated from the VHA, a single state, or another country, as used in 21 studies cited in the guidelines, might not generalize to the broader US population.
 Moreover, small sampled studies, even from nationwide sources, may not represent the source population from which the sample arises.

 Outdated or historical data when not used along with current data also threaten external validity.
 Some studies cited in the CDC guidelines included data from the 1980s and 1990s, the majority utilized data up to 2010, and only a few used data after 2010, but none went beyond 2012.
-As the opioid epidemic is rapidly changing, more recent data would improve generalizability to current conditions, thereby improving effectiveness of the guidelines.
+As the opioid epidemic is rapidly changing, more recent data would improve generalizability to current conditions, thereby improving the effectiveness of the guidelines.

 Finally, exclusion of cancer pain patients, or inclusion of cancer pain patients but reporting 1 summary estimate for the whole population, may reduce generalizability.
-Cancer pain is generally long lasting and often requires high doses of opioid analgesics to be relieved.
+Cancer pain is generally long-lasting and often requires high doses of opioid analgesics to be relieved.
 The exclusion of these patients means results can only be generalized to noncancer pain patients, eliminating a large and important segment of the opioid‐using population.
 On the other hand, some studies included both cancer and noncancer pain patients but only presented overall effect estimates.

-Doing so may reduce generalizability to both cancer as well as noncancer pain patients because of potential heterogeneity of effects between the 2 groups.
+Doing so may reduce generalizability to cancer as well as noncancer pain patients because of potential heterogeneity of effects between the 2 groups.
 The overall summary estimate, even if unbiased for the entire sample, may be too large or too small for either cancer or noncancer patients.
-Similarly, pooling estimates from opioid patients suffering with distinct chronic or acute pain conditions may limit generalizability.
+Similarly, pooling estimates from opioid patients suffering from distinct chronic or acute pain conditions may limit generalizability.

 Furthermore, the practice of identifying and excluding cancer patients varies between studies.
 For example, some studies included skin cancer patients but excluded patients with other types of cancer.
-Previous studies have shown that White race is associated with a higher incidence of skin cancer, pain, receiving opioids, and experiencing overdose.
+Previous studies have shown that the White race is associated with a higher incidence of skin cancer, pain, receiving opioids, and experiencing an overdose.
 Therefore, selective inclusion of skin cancers (or selective exclusion of other cancers) could lead to selection bias, threatening both internal and external validity.

 DISCUSSION AND RECOMMENDATIONS